stefuhnee/wasted/README.md

 Wasted is a command line utility to find the largest files in a given directory, wasting space on your hard drive!

 ## Usage
-To use Wasted, simply clone this repository locally and run it with Node:
+Install Wasted globally with npm and then run it anywhere within the file system:

 ```
-node index.js
+npm i -g wasted
+wasted
 ```

 ## Options